Electrical drawings hold the key to communicating, troubleshooting, and documenting information about the power systems on your construction site.

 Renovations are almost inevitable and can be highly expensive.
 While purchasing lighting fixtures, side tables, and other things over the years, your client may find they are short on outlets.

-Hence, having additional outlets from the get-go will save them time and money.
-Have a chat with your client about this aspect early on for their consent.
+Hence, having additional outlets from the start will save them time and money.
+Discuss this aspect early on with your client for their consent.

 4. Consider Furniture Placement